mizrael/davidguida.net/src/_posts/2023-11-27-distributed-transactions-made-easy.md

 ---

 ### Disclaimer
-> This article contains a snippet from my last booklet: <a href='https://store.davidguida.net/b/tezgU' target='_blank'>Distributed Transactions Made Easy</a>
+> This article contains a snippet from my booklet: <a href='https://store.davidguida.net/b/tezgU' target='_blank'>Distributed Transactions Made Easy</a>

 In the world of microservices and globally distributed applications, we can find ourselves quite often in charge of juggling complex operations that span multiple services.